elastisys/compliantkubernetes/docs/glossary.md

 Usage notes:

 * Do NOT use "Data Processor" or "Data Sub-processor".
 Determining which entity fulfills these GDPR concepts is usually done via a Data Protection Agreement (DPA).
 See EDPB [Guidelines 07/2020 on the concepts of controller and processor in the GDPR](https://edpb.europa.eu/our-work-tools/documents/public-consultations/2020/guidelines-072020-concepts-controller-and_en).
+* Do NOT use "Cloud Provider", as this is easily confused with "Platform-as-a-Service Cloud Provider".

 See also:

 * [Architecture Diagram Level 1: System Context](architecture.md#level-1-system-context)
 * [Infrastructure provider on The Cluster API Book](https://cluster-api.sigs.k8s.io/user/concepts.html#infrastructure-provider)

-Usage notes:

-* Do NOT use "Cloud Provider", as this is easily confused with "Platform-as-a-Service Cloud Provider".

 ## Management Cluster